expede/varsig/README.md

 ### Varsig Prefix

-The varsig prefix MUST be the constant `0x34`.
+The varsig prefix MUST be the [multicodec] value `0x34`.

 ### Signature Algorithm Metadata

+This is often the [multicodec] of the associated public key, but MAY be unique for the signature type.
+The code MAY live outside the multicodec table.
+This field MUST act as a discriminant for how many expected fields come in the varsig body, and what each of them mean.

 The varsig body MUST consist of one or more segments, and MUST be defined by the signature algorithm.